[Edit: I pressed publish by accident. Some games added]

 - FEZ: I liked the puzzles, but there are several of them tooo obscure for the to find fun on solving.

-Enslaved: Odyssey to the West: I like and I fell it is good.
-I is installed waiting to be played.
+Enslaved: Odyssey to the West: I liked it, and I feel it is good.
+It is installed, waiting to be played.